 Baltic Blue pothos care is easy for beginner gardeners.
 Because of their reasonably low water requirements, they are suitable for people with little time to maintain their plants.

 With a bit of trim now and then, you can shape your Baltic pothos to suit the space it is in, and they can even make a great desk plant.
 You can propagate Baltic Blue pothos easily and use them as gifts for friends or family too.

 All in all have a ball and add one to your home!

 Are You Just Starting Out With Your Plant Collection?

-Look no further; we have a whole range of information and care tips and we would love to share them with you.
+Look no further.
+We have a whole range of information and care tips and we would love to share them with you indeed.
 Once you’ve chosen your plant, head over to our reviews of the best tools you’ll need to keep them healthy and strong!